-We’re relocating to Riversdale Road, Box Hill South, in March 2020.
+We’re now located at 1201 Riversdale Road, Box Hill South.
 Read on to find out more!

 What’s this all about?

-In May 2015, St Paul’s Church Council asked a small group of members, the Strategic Property Group (SPG), to examine the emerging difficulties arising from the exploding property developments around the current church, particularly the problem with parking.
-Four and a half years later we have sold our church and bought another one, with plans for substantial further re-development well under way.
+In May 2015, St Paul’s Church Council asked a small group of members (the Strategic Property Group, or SPG) to examine the emerging difficulties arising from the exploding property developments around the current church, particularly the problem with parking.
+Three and a half years later we sold our church and bought another one with plans for substantial further development.

 How did you find a new church?